 - Open Communication: If you’re not in the mood, that’s totally okay!
 Let your partner know how they can support you—whether that’s fetching a snack, giving you space, or just being there to listen — communicating openly will always give you the best outcome (3).

-Day 2 and Later: Finding Comfort Through Intimacy
+Day 2 & Later: Finding Comfort Through Intimacy

 Are you feeling better?
 This may be the time to dip your toes into intimacy—or dive in fully!

 - Sex as Comfort: Believe it or not, sex during your period can actually help relieve cramps.
-Orgasms trigger uterine contractions that release built-up menstrual blood faster, potentially shortening your period.
+Orgasms may trigger uterine contractions that release built-up menstrual blood faster, potentially shortening your period.
+Some experts suggest that orgasms may stimulate uterine contractions that could help expel menstrual blood.
+While research in this area is limited, many people report this effect anecdotally.
 And let’s not forget the flood of feel-good hormones that can reduce pain and lift your mood (4, 2).

 - Keeping Things Simple: A little planning goes a long way!
 Keep a towel or tissues handy if you’re someone who dislikes a mess, and don’t forget to talk about comfort levels with your partner beforehand.
 It’s all about making sure both of you feel at ease and are comfortable unitedly (5).

-For something mess-free, consider shower sex!
+For something else that is mess-free, consider shower sex!
 It’s a clean, soothing way to connect and save water while you’re at it (4).
+It’s all about finding what makes you feel confident and at ease.
+There’s no right or wrong here—just options to suit your vibe.

 Solo Time: Prioritize Self-Care